 This post may contain affiliate links.
 Please read our disclosure policy.

-- Potatoes: Russets or baking potatoes are the best potatoes for twice baked.
-The skins are sturdy, and the flesh is starchy, so the filling is nice and fluffy.
+- Potatoes: Russets or baking potatoes are best since their sturdy skins and starchy flesh make the filling extra fluffy.

 - Bacon: Bacon adds a salty, smoky flavor to twice-baked potatoes.
 You can also use real bacon bits or diced ham.

-- Cheese: I love sharp cheddar as it has lots of flavor but any variety of shredded cheese works.
+- Cheese: I love sharp cheddar since it has lots of flavor.
+Freshly shredded cheese melts more smoothly.

 How to Make Twice Baked Potatoes

-- Cut each potato in half lengthwise.
-Scoop out the insides.
+- Cut each potato in half lengthwise and scoop out the insides.

 - Prep Ahead: Twice-baked potatoes can be prepared up to 48 hours ahead of time.
-If the potatoes are cold from the fridge, add 5-7 minutes to the baking time.
+If they’re cold from the fridge, add 5–7 minutes to the baking time.

-- To Bake From Frozen: Place the potatoes on a baking sheet and bake uncovered at 350°F for 35-40 minutes or until hot.
+- To Bake From Frozen: Place the frozen potatoes on a baking sheet and bake uncovered at 350°F for 35–40 minutes or until heated through.

 Did you enjoy this Twice Baked Potatoes Recipe?
 Be sure to leave a comment and rating below.